JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-1/Week-1-Answers.md

 **Notes:**\
-Observe the Difference between the notation for matrix mulitplication **( * )** and element-wise multiplication **(.*)** \
+Observe the Difference between the notation for matrix multiplication **( * )** and element-wise multiplication **(.*)** \
-As a general rule, when attempting to do matrix mulitplication, the number of **columns** of the first matrix must match the same number **rows** of the second.
+As a general rule, when attempting to do matrix multiplication, the number of **columns** of the first matrix must match the same number **rows** of the second.
 And order matters!

  EX: \
  2 x **3** * **3** x 1 Works!\
  3 x **1** * **2** x 3 Does not work!

- One Final thing is that if you would like to add or subtract matrices togeather, they must have the exact same dimensions!
+ One Final thing is that if you would like to add or subtract matrices together, they must have the exact same dimensions!

 ### **Question 3 (For Loop)**